 View Comments of Family First Act Passed in Short-Term Spending Bill

 Senate Strikes Budget Deal with Opioid, Health Care Funding

 This week, Senate leaders released a major bipartisan budget deal to lift the caps on defense and non-defense discretionary spending.
 The deal is accompanied by a short-term spending package for the purposes of preventing a government shutdown and giving lawmakers time to draft specific appropriations bills.
 The deal sets federal spending for the next two years, boosting both defense and non-defense spending by a combined $300 billion.
 Importantly, the deal also provides $6 billion in funding to battle opioid addiction, a four-year extension of the Children’s Health Insurance Program (CHIP), and renewal of community health center funding and Medicare extenders.

 Read More on Senate Strikes Budget Deal with Opioid, Health Care Funding

 View Comments of Senate Strikes Budget Deal with Opioid, Health Care Funding

 Medicaid Work Requirements to be Enacted in Indiana

 Indiana is now the second state to receive approval from the Centers for Medicare and Medicaid Services (CMS) for a waiver request that imposes work requirements on Medicaid beneficiaries to maintain coverage.
 Indiana’s Section 1115 waiver also enacts a Substance Use Disorder (SUD) Program which will include coverage for residential treatment in Institutions for Mental Disease (IMD) and will increase premiums for beneficiaries who use tobacco and are not engaged in tobacco cessation activities.
-The National Council for Behavioral Health strongly opposes work requirements and any attempts to restrict access to needed behavioral health services.
+The National Council for Mental Wellbeing strongly opposes work requirements and any attempts to restrict access to needed behavioral health services.